 This is a sorting game (called “Sort-It”) also part of the Sound Match games set.
 Students sort the phonics pictures under the appropriate letter (according to the first letter sound).

-Also available from FUNetic Farm: Flashcards, Phonics Intro Kit (includes the following: Wall Chart and activities ideas, 26 Animal Alphabet phonics songs, Music demonstration videos), Phonics Activity Sheets, Bingo, Card games, Puppets for Early Literacy , Word Building and more!
+Also available from FUNetic Farm: Flashcards, Phonics Intro Kit (includes the following: Wall Chart and activities ideas, 26 Animal Alphabet phonics songs, Music demonstration videos), Phonics Activity Sheets, Bingo, Card games, Puppets for Early Literacy , Word Building, phonetic readers and more!